 In the fast-paced and intricate world of investment banking, where superior client relationships drive financial transactions and deals, having robust technology to manage and streamline these workflows is crucial to commercial success.
-A CRM in this space ought to go well beyond what a traditional point-of-sale CRM offers.
-In this article, we explore how a CRM system tailored for investment banking can revolutionize how an investment bank (or wider financial institution) manage their customer intelligence, business workflows, and knowledge within the organization to drive superior commercial success.
+A CRM software in this space ought to go well beyond what a traditional point-of-sale CRM tool offers.
+In this article, we explore how a financial CRM system tailored for investment banking can revolutionize how an investment bank (or wider financial institution) manage their customer intelligence, business workflows, and knowledge within the organization to drive superior commercial success.

 Investment banking is a highly complex field involving numerous client relationships and related intelligence, transaction complexities, and workflows that reflect its business logic and milestones.
 Without the right technology solution, it leads to misplaced priorities, user-level dissatisfaction, and sub-optimal client solutions.
 A specialized CRM for investment banking addresses these challenges by providing a comprehensive platform that drives customer engagements, manages deal pipelines, and maintains communication history, at the very least.
 The desired platform should become an indispensable tool for investment banking professionals by offering a unified view of all these components and focusing heavily on the platform's ease of use and engagement.

-Investment banking involves various activities, but at the core of it is customer engagement and driving a level of business intelligence that ensures commercial success unlike generic CRMs and related platforms that require heavy customization of workflows and their related GUI (graphic user interface) and business logic.
+Investment banking involves various activities, but at the core of it is customer engagement and driving a level of business intelligence that ensures commercial success unlike generic CRM platforms and related platforms that require heavy customization of workflows and their related GUI (graphic user interface) and business logic.
 In other words, any tech solution in this space must visually and logically demonstrate deep domain knowledge of the business to be most effective within the organization.
 In the next section, we break down some of the capabilities in a sequential fashion to create a lifecycle of Investment Banking engagement.

 Customer Data: At the root of any business intelligence platform is organizing customer data (Corporate Profiles and individual profiles) to foster decision-making and user-level engagement.
 Bringing structure to customer data and having it accessible in the proper context is critical to drive decision-making and superior intelligence over time.